 Neural Dynamics Underlies Functions of the Brain

-When we think, remember or recall, thousands of neurons are active in the brain.
+When we think, memorize or recall, thousands of neurons are active in our brain.

 This activity changes rapidly with time, hence the activity is dynamic.
-Question here
+Our question

-is how this activity of neurons are coordinated to enable us think, remember, recall, etc.
+is how this activity of neurons is coordinated to generate these functions.

 In our lab, we utilize two different methods to achieve this goal.
 One is in-vitro electrophysiology where we observe neural activity from individual live neurons.
 The other is computational modeling where we test how neural activity can contribute to brain function using computer simulation.
 By combining these two methods, we try to understand how neural activity contribute to brain functions.